Large Language Model-Guided Semantic Alignment for Human Activity Recognition: System design

 \subsection{LLMs for semantic interpretations}

 We introduce how we guide LLMs to generate semantic interpretations of sensor readings and activity labels.
-We also discuss our approach to handling low-quality interpretations to ensure the accuracy and reliability of LLM responses.
+We also discuss our method to handling low-quality interpretations to ensure the reliability of LLM responses.